lukesdras/UTFPR1/README.rst

 Raspberry PI library for MFRC522.

-Example program, BlocoA_IN or OUT, which will read rfid cards and insert people into the Block.
+Example program, BlocoA_IN or OUT, which will read rfid cards and insert people into the Building.

 This library uses the bcm2835 library found at: http://www.airspayce.com/mikem/bcm2835/bcm2835-1.50.tar.gz